Rancho Quemado, Costa Rica.

 Learn from the pros!
 A tour idea that was born from a need to cater to volunteer groups in the community, three women came together to create cooking classes.

 They offer the opportunity to learn how to make either a traditional Costa Rican mid-day snack or entire meal, depending on the student's desires.
-Food is native region of the Osa Peninsula, made with fresh ingredients from local farms.
+The food is native to the region of the Osa Peninsula, made with fresh ingredients from local farms.

 Duration: 2-2.5 hours